kissgyorgy/my-stars/README.md

 ## Go

+- [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
+It contains the golang codebase for the backend services.
 - [piqoni/vogte](https://github.com/piqoni/vogte) - The Agentic TUI for Go codebases
 - [charmbracelet/crush](https://github.com/charmbracelet/crush) - The glamourous AI coding agent for your favourite terminal 💘
 - [oapi-codegen/oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) - Generate Go client and server boilerplate from OpenAPI 3 specifications